coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 We use the bundler Ruby gem package management system (<http://bundler.io>);
 file 'Gemfile' lists direct gem dependencies; 'Gemfile.lock' lists them transitively.
-This means that we need to occasionally update our dependencies.

-Two commands, included in the default 'rake' checking task, can help detect outdated components:
+In short, we have strong package management over the exact versions used for each gem, and we can easily update our dependencies.
+That's important, because transitively depend on over 150 gems.

+The default 'rake' task includes the rake 'bundle_audit' task.
-- The 'bundle_audit' task reports if a Ruby gem we use has a known vulnerability listed in the National Vulnerability Database (NVD).
+This reports if a Ruby gem we use has a publicly known vulnerability listed in the National Vulnerability Database (NVD).
-- The 'bundle outdated' command lists all outdated Ruby gems.
+Thus, simply running 'rake' will immediately warn you if there is a publicly known vulnerability in the version of a gem we use.
+Obviously, if there is a known vulnerability you *definitely* need to update that gem.

+To find all outdated gems, use the 'bundle outdated' command.
-Our continuous integration suite (linked to from the README) also uses [Gemnasium](https://gemnasium.com/linuxfoundation/cii-best-practices-badge) to identify all outdated dependencies.
+Our continuous integration suite (linked to from the README) also uses [Gemnasium](https://gemnasium.com/linuxfoundation/cii-best-practices-badge) to identify all outdated dependencies, so you can also view its report to see what is outdated.
+Many of the gems named "action..." are part of rails, and thus, you should update rails to update them.

 Use 'bundle update GEM' to update a specific gem ('bundle update' will update all Ruby gems - that may be too much at once).
 You *must* run 'rake' after updating; this will run the regression tests, check the licenses (transitively, which is important because sometimes library updates add new dependencies), and so on.
+One of the main reasons we maintain a strong testsuite, and have a number of other automated checks, is so that we can quickly and confidently update gems.

 Updates should be handled as a separate commit from functional improvements.
 One exception: it's okay if the commit includes both a component update and the minimum set of code changes to